hemengpu98/Traffic-Sign-Recognition-2/README.md

 ### Prerequisites

-Run the code on a Python3-based platform, such as Colab, Jupyter Notebook and Pycharm.
+Run the code on a Python3-based platform, such as Colab, Jupyter Notebook, and Pycharm.

 The required packages are listed as follows: